Pakistan allows India to deliver wheat to struggling Kabul

 Pakistan said at the time it would allow the Indian aid to pass through its territory en route to Afghanistan, but New Delhi could not finalize modalities until last week, said the officials.

 Pakistan and India have a history of bitter relations.
-The two sides cut trade ties after deadly attacks in India’s section of the disputed territory of Kashmir three years ago.
+Ties between them were further strained after deadly attacks in India’s section of the disputed territory of Kashmir three years ago.
 More than 40 Indian soldiers were killed.
 New Delhi blamed Pakistan-based militants for the attack in Indian-controlled Kashmir, a charge Pakistan denied, demanding evidence.

 Pakistan now says it is allowing India to deliver food to Kabul through its territory under a special arrangement.